 |Course code OCCT2252||Units 10||Level 2000||Faculty of Health and MedicineSchool of Health Sciences|

-This course introduces the student to the motor and process abilities on a persons occupational issues.
-This includes the person- environment - occupation [PEO] relationship.
+This course introduces the student to possible occupational issues associated with the motor and process abilities of a person.
+This includes the Person Environment Occupation [PEO] relationship.
 The student will study the effects of neurological conditions on motor and processing abilities through case (or client) based scenarios [CBL].
-The course develops the students knowledge and application of the assessments and interventions relevant to motor and processing abilities within the occupational therapy process based on evidence based practice principles.
+The course develops student knowledge and application of assessments and interventions relevant to motor and processing abilities within the occupational therapy process based on evidence based practice principles.

 |Objectives||Upon completion of this course students will be able to:|

-1. Demonstrate their knowledge and understanding of how neurological conditions effect occupational issues.
+1. Demonstrate their knowledge and understanding of how neurological conditions affect occupational issues.

 2. Link knowledge in neurological conditions to the occupational therapy process in the context of professional practice.

-3. Analyse how neurological conditions affect a persons motor and processing abilities in their daily occupations including the effect on person- environment occupation [PEO].
+3. Analyse how neurological conditions affect motor and processing abilities in their daily occupations including the effect on Person Environment Occupation [PEO].

 4. Demonstrate competence in assessment skills.